Skip to main content

 Your charity may find it helpful to set out these steps, and the actions it will take under each, in a formal action plan.
 That way, it can keep track of what it is doing, when action is being taken, and who is responsible.

-Safeguarding is a serious matter, and it is important that your charity’s staff and volunteers have the appropriate skills and experience to carry out the action in each of the steps.
+It is important that your charity’s staff and volunteers have the appropriate skills and experience to carry out the action in each of the steps.
+If they do not, seek outside help, as not doing things properly can lead to more harm.

-The three important actions in this step are to:
+The three important actions are to:

 • understand your charity’s risks